 The hike to Cala Goloritzé is one of the most rewarding in Sardinia.
-The trail starts at Su Porteddu parking lot, in the Golgo Plateau (where you will also find a nice kiosk serving quick meals, drinks and snacks), which is at about 20 minutes drive from Baunei.
-The hike is almost entirely downhill on the way to the beach, and a steep uphill on the way back, along a very well marked trail that is easy to follow.
+It is almost entirely downhill on the way to the beach, and a steep uphill on the way back, along a very well marked trail that is easy to follow.

 Here are some technical data you may find useful: